 Iceland lies astride the Mid-Atlantic Ridge where tectonic plates move apart from each other, causing a rift zone.
-A mantle plume exists below the country, centered beneath Vatnajökull ice cap.
+A mantle plume, or commonly referred to as a hotspot, is situated below the country, centered beneath the Vatnajökull ice cap.
 In South Iceland the interaction of the rift zone and the mantle plume results in complex and diverse volcanic activity.

-Volcanic activity and its widespread effect on the area’s nature and landscape make Katla Geopark unique.
+Volcanic activity and its widespread effect on the area’s nature and landscape make Katla Geopark a truly unique area.
 The Geopark is in the most volcanically active area of Iceland, and the volcanic systems at Eyjafjallajökull, Katla, and Grímsvötn are particularly active.
 The region is characterised by central volcanoes, eruptive craters and fissures, rootless cones, lava fields, table mountains (tuyas), and hyaloclastite ridges which trend SW-NE, like the rift zone.

 Ice caps are prominent in the landscape, topping the highest volcanoes.
-Outlet glaciers and glacial rivers flow from them and glacial landforms, like moraines and ice-dammed lakes, occur in the area.
-Large floods, usually glacier outbursts associated with subglacial eruptions, have formed outwash plains in the lowlands.
-The oldest bedrock in the area is about 2,5 million years old, and can be found at the base of Lómagnúpur, an old sea-cliff (671 m).
+Outlet glaciers and glacial rivers flow from them and glacial landforms, like moraines and ice-dammed lakes, are occur in the area.
+Large floods, usually glacial outbursts (jökulhlaup) associated with subglacial eruptions, have formed extensive outwash plains in the lowlands.
+The oldest bedrock in the area is about 2,5 million years old, and can be found at the base of Lómagnúpur, an old sea-cliff, standing 671m tall.
 Other interesting features in the Geopark are fossil-bearing xenoliths, and tephra layers which are useful for dating (tephro-chronology).